-The annual Health and Humanitarian Logistics Conference is co-organized by the MIT Humanitarian Response Lab, the Georgia Tech Center for Health & Humanitarian Systems (HHS), the INSEAD Humanitarian Research Group, and Northeastern University.
+The annual Health and Humanitarian Logistics Conference is co-organized by the MIT Humanitarian Supply Chain Lab, the Georgia Tech Center for Health & Humanitarian Systems (HHS), the INSEAD Humanitarian Research Group, and Northeastern University.
 The 9th annual conference will be hosted June 7-9, 2017 by the UN City, Campus 1 in Copenhagen, Denmark.

 The objective of the Health and Humanitarian Logistics Conference is to strengthen supply chains that meet human needs by articulating the logistical challenges and successes in disaster response, global health and food security.
 The conference specifically includes the perspectives of those working directly in non-governmental organizations, as well as private companies and government agencies involved in the health and humanitarian sectors.
 The conference also serves to create awareness of opportunities for new research or technology solutions and to establish priorities for NGOs, corporations, and the government in terms of their strategies, policies, and investments.

-Humanitarian Logistics Lecture Series
+Humanitarian Speaker Series

 Rich Serino, Deputy Administrator of the Federal Emergency Management Agency (FEMA)